 Folks use fuel every day.
 It’s so common that most don’t even think twice about grilling ribs, making a detour to the gas station whenever they’re low on gas, and turning the A/C on during a hot summer day.

-Here are some reasons why it’s crucial to have fuel during disasters:
+Here are some reasons why it’s crucial to have emergency fuel during disasters:

 - Everyone and their mom will be crowding the gas pumps, and you can’t afford to waste time refueling your bug out vehicle.

 - There’s a high chance that power will be gone for days or even weeks.
 If you don’t turn into a human icicle from the cold, the blistering heat might do you in.

 - While you can eat tuna straight out of the can, you can’t blame your tummy for wanting a hot meal every now and then.
 Having enough fuel to power up your stove can take care of that craving.